-The School Board shall at all times designate a Compliance Officer responsible for identifying, preventing and remedying discrimination as well as receiving complaints under this Policy.
-The name and contact information for the Compliance Officer shall be posted on the Division's website at all times.
+The School Board designates a Compliance Officer responsible for identifying, preventing and remedying discrimination as well as receiving complaints under this Policy.
+The name and contact information for the Compliance Officer is posted on the Division's website at all times.
 The Compliance Officer may be contacted at 6 Schoolhouse Road, Washington, VA 22747.

-The Rappahannock County School Board's Compliance Officer shall receive training and shall be knowledgeable about the requirements of Section 504 in order to impartially and equitably resolve complaints and ensure compliance with the law.
-In addition, the Compliance Officer shall:
+The Rappahannock County School Board's Compliance Officer receives training and is knowledgeable about the requirements of Section 504 in order to impartially and equitably resolve complaints and ensure compliance with the law.
+In addition, the Compliance Officer